Frimkron/Ascidia/README.md

 Filled horizontal diamond connectors are similar, but with a hash or pound `#` character in the middle.

-Empty, vertical diamond connectors consist of a caret `^` character with a letter vee `v` character below it, uppercase or lowercase.
+Empty, vertical diamond connectors consist of a hat or caret `^` character with a letter vee `v` character below it, uppercase or lowercase.

 Filled vertical diamond connector are similar, but with a hash or pound `#` character in the middle.